Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/ESMF/README.md

   * Later on, we added an MPI version with heavily reworked EasyBlock that can still compile the older versions.

-      * PIO was requested by a user but is still missing
+      * PIO required a more extensive configuration of netCDF then the default EasyBlock (from which our custom block was derived) can give.

       * Note that the OS should be Unicos rather than Linux to enable the automatic configuration of the compilers.
 The autodetect does this right, but be careful